• Skip to content

 What is a dermatologist?

-A dermatologist is a medical doctor with special training and skills in diagnosing, treating and preventing skin conditions.
+A dermatologist is a medical doctor with special training and skills in diagnosing and treating skin conditions.

 If your child has health or development concerns, health professionals like dermatologists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.